pikachu28/INSPIRATHON-21/README.md

 ## Future Demo

-1. Report the post's that are offensive
+1. Report the posts that are offensive
-2.
+2. Blocking the posts to be uploaded whose sentiments have offensive meaning against women on social media platforms